space-invoices/space-invoices-js/README.md

 npm install space-invoices --save
 ```

-API key can be obtained in our Slack channel by joining here: [Space Invaders](http://joinslack.spaceinvoices.com)
+API key can be obtained in our Slack channel by joining here: [joinslack.spaceinvoices.com](http://joinslack.spaceinvoices.com)